-8. Kerry Group Pic (KRZ-IE): KRZ-IE engages in the manufacture and distribution of food and beverages.
+- 19. Kerry Group plc (KRZ-IE): KRZ-IE engages in the manufacture and distribution of food and beverages.
+In October 2024, we emailed KRZ-IE following research and asked KRZ-IE about its €750 million, ten-year Sustainability Linked Bond (SLB).
+KRZ-IE did not respond.
 In December 2024, KRZ-IE reached out to us to discuss items up for vote at the special meeting.
 We noted we are set to vote in line with management on all items.
-We noted that in 2021, KRZ-IE issued a €750 million, ten-year Sustainability Linked Bond (SLB).
+We noted that in 2021, KRZ-IE issued a €750 million, ten-vear SLB.
 The bond has a sustainability-linked feature that could result in an interest coupon step-up if certain KPI targets are not met by December 2030.
 We asked how much the borrowing costs will be for the SLB increase if KRZ-IE fails to achieve certain sustainability performance targets and what is the total expected financial effect in a best-case scenario assuming KRZ-IE meets all performance targets.
 KRZ-IE noted the SLB is tied to two sustainability targets.
 If KRZ-IE meets those targets there is no implication on the coupon.
 However, if they fail to achieve the targets, the penalty is up to a half a percent on the last year for each of the targets. \$7.5 million is the dollar amount and it's not material.
-We asked if KRZ-IE's environmental targets to achieve net zero before 2050 and to achieve a 55% reduction in scope 1 and 2 emissions by 2030 will require significant capital expenditure.
+We asked if KRZ-IE's environmental targets to achieve net zero before 2050 and to achieve a 55% reduction in Scope 1 and 2 emissions by 2030 will require significant capital expenditure.
 Capital and operational investments for 3-4 years out will be around 1% of revenues and right now it is around 0.5% of revenue.
 We noted 94% of electricity purchases were from renewable sources or backed by RECs in 2023.
 We asked what the cost to procure renewables is compared to traditional fossil fuels.
 KRZ-IE noted it is a small additional cost associated with RECs.
 KRZ-IE noted there is an opportunity for PPAs to be cost neutral or cost saving compared to traditional fossil fuels.
 KRZ-IE noted they are in the search process for another Chair and plan to have the current Chair stay on for another year.
 However, the current Chair will surpass the 10-year mark of being on the KRZ-IE Board.
 KRZ-IE is asking for our support because they will not comply with that portion of the UK Corporate Governance Code and will have to comply or explain.
 KRZ-IE will adopt an independent Chair.
-These could be material.
+These could be material. - 20.
+Fidelity National Information Services, Inc. (FIS): FIS engages in the provision of financial services technology solutions for financial institutions, businesses, and developers worldwide.